cbare/cbare.github.io/_drafts/2022-11-27-collaboration-challenges-in-ml-systems.md

 Notes on: [Collaboration Challenges in Building ML-Enabled Systems: Communication, Documentation, Engineering, and Process][1] by Nadia Nahar, Shurui Zhou, Grace Lewis, and Christian Kästner.

 Building ordinary software systems is hard enough.
 Introducing machine learning adds more ways for things to go sideways.
 The technical challenges certainly exist, but even more vexing are organizational snafus.
-So, it's encouraging –not to mention **validating**, thank you– that researchers are studying common pitfalls.
+So, it's encouraging –not to mention _validating_, thank you– that researchers are studying common pitfalls.

 The [paper][1] synthesizes themes from practitioner interviews exploring how introducing machine learning into software projects challenges collaboration.
-A lot of the responses sound really familiar.
+A lot of the pit-falls sound really familiar.
+What follows are my take-aways.

 ## Unicorns wanted

 Even the most gullible believers in mythical creatures like unicorns or 10x engineers have to admit, at some point, that one person can't do it all.
 Abstraction and a divide and conquer strategy are essential.
-Dividing software into components and hiding internals behind interfaces is a key principle of modular software development.
+Dividing software into components and hiding internals behind interfaces are key strategies of modular software development.
 The interface is where teams negotiate and renegotiate how to divide work and assign responsibilities.

 ## Common Development Trajectories

-Most ML containing products are built either model-first, where you build the model then build a product around it, or product-first, where you're adding ML features to an existing product.
+Most ML containing products are built either model-first, building the model then building a product around it, or product-first, adding ML features to an existing product.
 Less commonly, model and product are developed in parallel.

-Because model building is frequently a research project with uncertain timelines and results, planning and estimation are likely to be even more fictional than usual.

 ## Collaboration Points

+Data scientists and software engineers are certainly not the first to realize that interdisciplinary collaborations are fraught with communication and cultural challenges.
+Here are the main points of friction that surfaced in the interviews.

 ![Collaboration Points]({{ "/images/ml-collaboration-points.png" | absolute_url }}){:style="width: 94%; margin: 0px 24px"}